joshkgw/Bicycle-Factory-App/README.md

 inventory, managing assembly stations, and recording customer orders.
 This application will help streamline the manufacturing process, allowing employees to efficiently manage resources and respond to customer demands.

+The program currently does meet the full specification - personally, this was a very challenging project - but I am very happy with where it is at.